microsoft/Windows-IoT-Samples/RFIDForIoT/CS/README.md

-# RFID scanner with Windows 10 IoTCore
+# RFID scanner with Windows 10 IoTEnterprise

-In this sample, we will demonstrate how to use a relatively inexpensive device and a Raspberry Pi to measure the volume of liquid flowing through a hose.
+In this sample, we will demonstrate how to read the RFID Tag from MFRC522 Scanner and Beep the Buzzer when the card Scans.
-Keep in mind that the GPIO APIs are only available on Windows 10 IoT Core, so this sample cannot run on your desktop.
+Keep in mind that the GPIO APIs are only available on Windows 10 IoT Enterprise, so this sample cannot run on your desktop.

-This is a headed sample.
-To better understand what headed mode is and how to configure your device to be headed, follow the instructions [here](https://docs.microsoft.com/en-us/windows/iot-core/learn-about-hardware/headlessmode).

 ## Load the project in Visual Studio

-## Connect the MFRC522 to your Windows 10 IoT Core device
+## Connect the MFRC522 to your Windows 10 IoT Enterprise device

 You'll need a few components: